Planning Examples

 What we did:

-• Pre-sale tax structuring: We evaluated asset versus stock sale tradeoffs and timed the closing to spread capital gains recognition across two tax years.
+• Pre-sale tax structuring: Evaluated asset versus stock sale tradeoffs and timed the closing around tax impact.

-• Retirement income architecture: I designed a withdrawal sequence across taxable, tax-deferred, and Roth accounts that managed her tax brackets through her sixties.
+• Retirement income architecture: Designed a withdrawal sequence across taxable, tax-deferred, and Roth accounts.

-• Estate plan coordination: I worked directly with her attorney to update beneficiary designations and trust structures to reflect the new asset base.
+• Estate plan coordination: Worked with her attorney to update beneficiary designations and trust structures.

 Executive Navigating Equity Compensation